Empathy, or insecurity?

 The person on the receiving end may or may not need the help you’re offering.
 They may simply want to be briefly witnessed by you.
 They may be keen to work through their own difficulty, in their own time.
 However, your dynamic doesn’t pause to find out, because the driver isn’t really their need; it’s your pressing discomfort with this unwanted contact with their struggle.

-The identity of “empath” can, in thin this case, be a tidy explanation for something that is actually about a difficulty tolerating unresolved situations, even when these are fundamentally someone else’s responsibility.
+The identity of “empath” can, in this case, be a tidy explanation for something that is actually about a difficulty tolerating unresolved situations.
+Even when these are fundamentally someone else’s responsibility.
 Your fixing and your attentiveness may be real.
 It may even be greatly appreciated.
 But the motivation may be less outward-facing than it appears.

-The question of whose distress is being managed and whose needs are really being served can harder to answer than the label of empathy suggests.
+Whose distress is being managed, and whose needs are really being served?
+These are harder questions than the label of empathy suggests.

 Image credit: Giovanna Gomes